eugene4545/swarmakit-vue-demo/README.md

 }

 ```
-3.Created a file named setup-swarmakit.js in the root directory with the following content:
+3.Created a file named `fix-swarmakit-vue-package-json.cjs` in the root directory under the `scripts` folder with the following content:

  ```javascript
 const fs = require('fs');